-After receiving a call from Mara, I contacted a J who seemed to be sober for 14 years, just released from hospital and recovering from being kidnapped, drugged and an operation for Sepsis in a local hospital.
+After receiving a call from Mara, I contacted J who seemed to be sober for 14 years, just released from hospital and recovering from being kidnapped, drugged and an operation for Sepsis in a local hospital.
 I agreed to take her to the grocery for food and medical supplies.
 I did not take another woman alcoholic in recovery because it wasn't a typical 12-Step call.
-I also did not let my sponsor know ahead of picking up J. The woman did not seem sober to May experience as a former alcoholic-drug addict.
+I also did not let my sponsor know ahead of picking up J. The woman did not seem sober to my experience as a former alcoholic-drug addict, sober since 2011.

 I ended up taking her to two Dollar Tree stores so she could return an item and then the grocery.
 She talked incessantly the entire time from one subject to another.
 I stopped trying to make sense of anything or asking questions and eventually returned her to her hotel.
 As I dropped her off, she said, "I could have taken Uber."

-I did ask if she wanted to go to a meeting, I returned home in one piece, locked the door and immediately blocked her on my phone, Lesson for me.
+I returned home in one piece, locked the door and immediately blocked her on my phone,

+Lesson for me.
 I'm so glad I could be of service.
 That's what we do.
-BUT, I will never do anything like this again without taking some with me or talking to my sponsor first!
-I will be of service!
-But we must take care of ourselves and be more aware of what our roles are as sober alcoholics.
+BUT, I will never do anything like this again without taking someone with me or talking to my sponsor first!
+I will continue to be of service.

+We must take care of ourselves and be more aware of what our roles are as sober alcoholics.

 Lea G.